 This article applies to Suitcase Fusion 7 (version 18) and later.

-PostScript Type 1 fonts do not appear in some applications, and documents using Type 1 fonts do not display correctly in those applications.
+PostScript Type 1 fonts do not appear in some applications, and documents using Type 1 fonts have missing or garbled text in those applications.

 Recent versions of macOS, Microsoft Windows, and other operating systems and applications have deprecated or eliminated their support for Type 1 fonts.